A Review on Single-Problem Multi-Attempt Heuristic Optimization: Topics addressing SIMHO

 \subsection{Multi-Start}

-\textit{Multi-Start} (MS)~\cite{gendreau_intelligent_2019,locatelli_global_2016} is a technique used to improve the performance of heuristic algorithms, especially in non-convex problems where multiple local optima may exist.
+\textit{Multi-Start} (MS)~\citep{gendreau_intelligent_2019,locatelli_global_2016} is a technique used to improve the performance of heuristic algorithms, especially in non-convex problems where multiple local optima may exist.
 It alternates the execution of a single heuristic algorithm with its restart at another location in the solution space.
 Each initialization defines an independent optimization process, potentially leading to different local optima.
+In machine learning, HPO may require substantial computational resources, and one way to reduce the computational time are \textit{warm-starts}, discussed by~\citep{bischl_hyperparameter_2023} as MS strategies that use information from previous experiments to initialize new ones.
 Therefore, MS defines the new location to be considered, which determines the unknown performance of the algorithm until it is executed again.

 For example, \citet{luersen_globalized_2004} solve a composite laminate design problem by considering only the Nelder-Mead algorithm~\cite{nelder_simplex_1965} with a fixed parameter configuration.
 It is restarted from a different location when the stopping criterion of reaching a small, flat or degenerate simplex in one iteration of the local search is satisfied.
 After each run of the algorithm, knowledge of the landscape and its local optima is enriched with the best-observed solution.
 This is used to update a probability distribution over the solution space, which determines the probability that the algorithm from each solution can explore a new local optimum.
 Thus, the component that determines the set of alternatives is the initialization, running different local searches implicitly assumes the availability of multiple attempts, and the best solution from each local search generates new information that updates the probability distribution over new initializations.